 Hands-on experience give students the opportunity to apply the knowledge gained in the classroom in a real-world environment.

-Within engineering, hands-on experience can take a variety of forms including internships, co-ops, research, and study abroad.
+Experiential learning can take a variety of forms including internship, co-op, service learning, research, projects through student societies, and study abroad.

 - Dept. Permission Form for Student Away on Internship or Co-op [pdf]